pranigopu/cybersecurityFoundations/managing-security-risks/nist-csf.md

 <h1>NIST CSF</h1>

-- NIST = National Institute of Standards and Technology
+- **NIST = National Institute of Standards and Technology**
-- CSF = Cybersecurity Framework
+- **CSF = Cybersecurity Framework**

+A voluntary framework that consists of...

+- standards
+- guidelines
+- best practices

+... to manage cybersecurity risk.

 ---